German Schengen Visa Photo 2026 (35x45 mm, Embassy)

-Germany has some of the strictest passport photo standards in Europe.
-The Bundesdruckerei (Federal Printing Office) and Auswaertiges Amt (Federal Foreign Office) follow ICAO 9303 biometric standards plus a few additional German requirements that catch many applicants by surprise.
-This guide covers exactly what is required for a German passport (Reisepass), national ID card (Personalausweis), and visa application in 2026.
+Germany has some of the strictest photo standards in Europe.
+The Auswaertiges Amt (Federal Foreign Office), Bundesdruckerei, and German consulates abroad follow ICAO 9303 biometric standards plus a few additional German requirements.
+This guide covers what is required for a German Schengen visa, work visa, student visa, residence permit (Aufenthaltstitel), and Personalausweis - with the most useful detail for non-EU applicants applying through a German embassy or consulate abroad.

 Why German specs are stricter than other EU countries